hannesdelbeke/brain/Tesla.md

 Heat pump.
 Ryzen Chip, dual pane front glass and kept USS.
 21 cars didnt have ryzen and many didnt have dual pane glass.
 23 cars have no USS.

+cars registered in December were the earliest ones to have the heat pump.
+To be sure, you need the black door handles & window trim and updated interior.